 Level 3.7 is a 24-hour professionally directed evaluation, observation, medical monitoring, and addiction treatment service in an in consumer setting.
 These programs operate under a defined set of policies, procedures that are appropriate for consumers whose sub-acute biomedical and emotional, behavioral, or cognitive problems are so severe that they require medical management in an inpatient setting.
+Inpatient 3.7 level of care includes assessment, care coordination, counseling (individual and group), family therapy, medication services, MAT for OUD, MAT for AUD and other non-opioid SUDs, patient education, recovery services, and SUD crisis intervention services.

-218.1 Daily clinical services to assess and address the consumer's individual treatment needs shall be provided.
-Services may include daily nursing services and medical services as required.

-- 218.2 Providers will make available planned clinical program activities utilizing bestpractice interventions to stabilize the consumer's SUD symptoms and/or psychiatric symptoms and develop recovery skills. - 218.3 Counseling and clinical monitoring are to support involvement in productive daily living activities. - 218.4 Drug Screening and monitoring of medication adherence shall be utilized in a therapeutic manner. - 218.5 Recovery support services, including support for the affected family shall be made available. - 218.6 Addiction pharmacotherapy shall be made available.
+- 218.1 Daily clinical services to assess and address the consumer's individual treatment needs shall be provided.
+Services may include daily nursing services and medical services as required. - 218.2 Providers will make available planned clinical program activities utilizing bestpractice interventions to stabilize the consumer's SUD symptoms and/or psychiatric symptoms and develop recovery skills. - 218.3 Counseling and clinical monitoring are to support involvement in productive daily living activities. - 218.4 Drug Screening and monitoring of medication adherence shall be utilized in a therapeutic manner. - 218.5 Recovery support services, including support for the affected family shall be made available. - 218.6 Addiction pharmacotherapy shall be made available.